rdtaylorjr/rdtaylorjr/README.md

 When I'm not coding, you will often find me running.
 In February 2020, I ran my first 100 mile ultra-marathon.
 Ultra running has taught me that any problem can be solved with enough preparation, adaptation, and determination.
 And I believe that mindset is the key to writing excellent code.

 I'd love to connect with you and collaborate on any interesting projects!
-Enjoy looking around and have an amazing day!
+Have an amazing day!